-Report cards are distributed twice in Kindergarten, three times a year in elementary and four times a year in junior high.
-There are two scheduled Parent-Teacher interview times, one in the fall and one in the spring.
+There will be no printed report cards in 24/25.
+Instead, teachers will provide feedback on various assignments the students complete.
+These comments can be found by looking at your child's marks in PowerSchool.
+Round Hill School uses PowerSchool.
+This program allows parents to access their child's marks and comments electronically.
+Please give our Administrative Assistant a call and she will provide you with everything you need for site access.
+As well, there are two scheduled Parent-Teacher interview times, one in the Fall and one in the Spring.
 Parents and guardians are encouraged to maintain communication throughout the year with their child's teacher.
 Please feel free to call at any time to discuss your child's progress.